Published on 28-Mar-2012

 "The feedback from production is very positive.
 The new system has already proven itself at the first production start of a revised vehicle model." - Jürgen Schneider, Technical Project Manager, AUDI

-Business Intelligence, Enabling Business Flexibility, Optimizing IT
+BA - Business Intelligence, Enabling Business Flexibility, Optimizing IT

 IBM Business Partner: